Goals for Education | Monitoring State Policies

 Benchmarking Implementation of College- and Career-Readiness Standards

-Tracks and reports progress on implementation of college- and career-readiness standards and related reforms across 15 states.
+Tracking and reporting progress on implementation of college- and career-readiness standards and related reforms across states.
 Based on this research, SREB staff support these states through reports, meetings and technical assistance.

-These reports include a regional report that describes implementation across the states, highlights strong state efforts and recommends actions for improvement — plus 16 state profiles that describe each state’s efforts in detail, highlight notable actions and offer recommendations for moving forward.
+In May 2017, SREB published Benchmarking State Implementation of College- and Career-Readiness Standards: Alignment of Instructional Materials, a regional report that describes implementation across the states, highlights strong state efforts and recommends actions for improvement — plus profiles that describe each state’s efforts in detail, highlight notable actions and offer recommendations for moving forward.

-The alignment of instructional materials report notes Arkansas’s strong efforts in using data to continuously improve state efforts.
+The report notes Arkansas’s strong efforts in using data to continuously improve state efforts.

 Career and Technical Education